SunStarSys/www/content/essays/power.md

 both your car’s speed and total distance traveled *multiplies* by the same fixed amount (larger than one).
 In fact, it’s turtles all the way down: your car’s acceleration, jerk, etc would all have the same multiplier.

 On a logarithmic scale, power functions appear as straight lines.
+The pair of graphs below have parallel growth lines, and reflect worldwide totals.

 ![March 2020 COVID-19 logarithmic scale](/images/covid-march-2020.png)